syncfusion-content/uwp-docs/uwp/TreeGrid/ColumnTypes.md

 ---
 layout: post
-title: ColumnTypes in UWP TreeGrid control | Syncfusion®
+title: Column Types in UWP SfTreeGrid | Syncfusion®
-description: Learn here all about ColumnTypes support in Syncfusion® UWP TreeGrid (SfTreeGrid) control and more features.
+description: Use different column types in the Syncfusion® UWP SfTreeGrid control.
+Define text, numeric, date, and template columns to display data effectively.
 platform: uwp
 control: SfTreeGrid
 documentation: ug
 ---

-# ColumnTypes in UWP TreeGrid (SfTreeGrid)
+# Column Types in UWP SfTreeGrid

 SfTreeGrid provides support for various built-in column types.
 Each column has its own properties and renderer to handle different types of data.
 You can also add or override existing columns and renderers as you need.